 - Familiarization with the legal system

-Learning at a school, however, not only gives you an opportunity to rely on a structured curriculum but also could help with job security.
-Most employers will consider your formal qualifications as such prove your employability.
+Learning at a school, however, gives you an opportunity to rely on a structured curriculum.
 During training, you should also learn cyber law and get an in-depth understanding of the legal aspects of being a detective.
 This should help you to ultimately comprehend crime and criminal law to better solve and prove cases.

 Are You Ready to Become a Digital Forensics Expert?

-Perhaps you have seen digital forensic analysts in movies or TV shows using their intellect to create codes and infiltrate phones, computers, and other digital devices to help catch the bad actors.
-You might even have loved the career due to the thrill it brings to use your brain to assist stop malicious people.
+Perhaps you have seen digital forensic analysts in movies or TV shows using their intellect to create codes and infiltrate phones, computers, and other digital devices to help catch the bad guys.

 You could have just completed high school or simply interested in a career change.
 If you love working and understanding computers and networks deeply then you could be cut out to be a digital forensic analyst.
 Your path could start with a bachelor's degree.